smit224/Job-Portal/README.md

 ### For Job Seekers

 - Job search: Job seekers can search for job opportunities based on various criteria such as location, job type, salary, etc.
-- Resume builder: Job seekers can create and upload their resumes to the system to apply for job vacancies.
+- Resume builder: Job seekers can upload their resumes to the system to apply for job vacancies.
 - Apply for jobs: Job seekers can apply for job vacancies through the web application.
 - Job alerts: Job seekers can set up job alerts to receive notifications about new job opportunities that match their criteria.